An updated version of this report has been published with data through January 1, 2017.

 • Among the thirty-one states levying a “fixed-rate” gas tax, the average length of time since the last gas tax increase is sixteen years.

 If the gas tax is going to provide an adequate amount of revenue to fund transportation in the medium- and long-term, the tax rate needs to be periodically adjusted to at least keep pace with the rate of growth in the cost of infrastructure maintenance and construction.
-State gas tax rates that have gone five, ten, or even twenty years or more without an increase clearly do not live up to this bare minimum test of sustainability.
+State gas tax rates that have gone ten to twenty years, or more, without an increase clearly do not live up to this bare minimum test of sustainability.

-1 For a more in-depth discussion of this issue, see Institute on Taxation and Economic Policy, “Building a Better Gas Tax.”
+1) For a more in-depth discussion of this issue, see Institute on Taxation and Economic Policy, “Building a Better Gas Tax.”
 December 2011.
-Available at: http://www.itep.org/bettergastax/.
+Available at: https://itep.org/ bettergastax/.